SUSE-Enceladus/keg/doc/source/image_definition.rst

 .. note::

-  Image definitions that define a `common` profile only in the `profiles` section are considered single-bulld and definitions with additional profiles are considered multi-build.
+  Image definitions that define a `common` profile only in the `profiles` section are considered single-build and definitions with additional profiles are considered multi-build.
 Again, this depends on the used template and may not be true for custom templates.